- Nature Reserve

 - Accessible toilets

 - Dog friendly

 This is an unusual and special landscape where you can enjoy a vast expanse of open heathland and old oak woodland.
 Arne is a fantastic place for family walks at any time of year and they have regular children's days that enable all the family to learn about the unique nature of the heaths.

 There is a variety of special wildlife to see.
 In summer look out for Dartford warblers nesting in the heather, nightjars flying at dusk and as many as 22 species of colourful dragonflies.
 The reserve overlooks Poole Harbour where you can watch thousands of wading birds, ducks and geese including avocets, black-tailed godwits and brent geese in winter.
 Ospreys are regularly seen on migration in late summer and in autumn.

-Tramper - an all-terrain mobility scooter to help people with limited mobility access the outdoors.
+Tramper hire - two all-terrain mobility scooters to help people with limited mobility access the outdoors.
 Provided through Countryside Mobility.